 Regardless of what type of hair you want to donate, you’ll need to know what length requirements you need to fulfill.
 Organizations typically accept a donation with a minimum length of at least 8 inches, while others require a length of over 10 inches.

-If you have curly hair, you’re required to straighten it out to measure its correct length for approval.
-It would help if you also tied your donated ponytails or braids into sections to prevent it from losing any inches before sending it out.
+If you have curly hair, you must straighten it out to measure its correct length for approval.
+It would help if you also tied your donated ponytails or braids into sections to prevent them from losing any inches before sending it out.

 Only Donate Recently Cut Locks